rdenise/detection_virus_metagenomes/README.md

 #### Notes

-For all following commands (step 2 to 5) ensure that this environment is activated via
+For all following commands (step 2 to 5) ensure that your snakemake environment is activated via

 ```shell
 conda activate snakemake